 Significant and unavoidable impacts were identified in the Eastern Neighborhoods PEIR for the following topics: land use, historic architectural resources, transportation and circulation, and shadow.
-While no existing PDR space would be removed, the proposed project would contribute to the identified land use impacts related to PDR loss as the proposed project would preclude an opportunity for development of PDR space in a zoning district (the Valencia Street Neighborhood Commercial Transit Use District) where certain PDR uses (namely, auto-related uses) are allowed.
-The incremental loss of PDR opportunity is considerable due to the size of the project site (0.5 acre) and its ability to potentially accommodate PDR uses.
-The PEIR acknowledges that the loss of PDR space resulting from development under the adopted rezoning and area plans would have a significant and unavoidable cumulative impact on land use.
-The preclusion of development of up to 0.5 acres of PDR space represents a considerable contribution to the loss of PDR space analyzed in the Eastern Neighborhoods PEIR, but would not result in new or more severe impacts than were disclosed in the PEIR.
-The proposed project would also not affect historical architectural resources as the proposed project, as an adaptive reuse and repurposing of an historic property, would comply with the Secretary of the Interior's Standards for Rehabilitation.
+The proposed project would considerably contribute to the identified land use impacts related to PDR loss because it would preclude an opportunity for development of PDR space given that certain PDR uses (namely, auto-related uses) are allowed in the Valencia Street Neighborhood Commercial Transit Use District.
+The proposed project would not affect historical architectural resources as the proposed project, as an adaptive reuse and repurposing of an historic property, complies with the Secretary of the Interior's Standards for Rehabilitation.
 In regards to significant and unavoidable transportation impacts related to traffic and transit, the proposed project would not contribute considerably to project-specific and cumulative traffic and transit impacts identified in the Eastern Neighborhoods PEIR.
 As the proposed project would not cast any shadow on any parks or other publicly accessible open space, it would not result in significant shadow impacts that were previously not identified or more severe impacts than those analyzed in the PEIR.